 There are no requirements on your rental property inspection report’s appearance.
 It can be whatever you want, as long as it can be understood by you.
-The Internet is a treasure trove of free and downloadable property inspection templates, but if you’ve employed a Wellington property management firm, they’ll use their company’s template by default.
+The Internet is a treasure trove of free and downloadable property inspection templates, but if you’ve employed property management services, they’ll use their company’s template by default.

 As a rule of thumb, the inspection report should be a brief (emphasis on brief) outline of your observations.
 Focus on parts of the property that you’ve identified as causes for concern, such as a leaky pipe or uncaulked door.
 You could even prepare reports by room (e.g. one report for the master bedroom, another report for the guest bedroom, and so on) or by floor.
 A Florida property management firm can tailor your report to your preferences.